-Funded through the Sustainable Agriculture stream of the Australian Government’s National Landcare Programme, the Regional Landcare Facilitator role works with agricultural industry groups, particularly those with existing environmental programs for their industry, in the Port Phillip and Western Port region to deliver a variety of activities that engage and support their constituent farmers to learn more about sustainable agriculture, indigenous values and their options for adoption of sustainable practices.
+Funded through the Sustainable Agriculture stream of the Australian Government’s National Landcare Program, the Regional Landcare Facilitator works with agricultural industry groups in the Port Phillip and Western Port region, particularly those with existing environmental programs for their industry, to deliver a variety of activities that engage and support their constituent farmers to learn more about sustainable agriculture, indigenous values and the adoption of sustainable practices.

 The Regional Landcare Facilitator:

-- Circulates information on relevant information sessions, learning opportunities producer updates and financial incentives that support adoption of sustainable practices; and
+- Circulates information on relevant information sessions, learning opportunities producer updates and financial incentives that support adoption of sustainable practices

 - Supports the development of industry leaders to increase their knowledge and capacity to trial and promote emerging and innovative sustainable farm practices to a wider audience.

 This three year project aimed is to assess whether the application of compost mulch under vines would reduce weed densities and herbicide use, improve water use efficiency and soil health and reduce vine stress on extreme heat days.

 It trialled fine compost and compost mulch from urban green waste (in comparison with a control) in a 100cm wide strip under the vines at four vineyards on the Mornington Peninsula.

 The trial was funded through the Australian Government’s National Landcare Programme and was run in conjunction with the Western Port Catchment Landcare Network, the Mornington Peninsula Vignerons Association and the Australian Organics Recycling Association.

 The final year of the trial is now complete and interesting results have been recorded and observed.

 The concept of planting flowering native vegetation to provide nectar and habitat for beneficial insects is a simple farm practice that can be achieved with relatively low cost.
 The potential economic gain easily counteracts the short-term outlay with long term financial advantages with reduced labour and pesticide inputs.